ChatGPT overview: models, features, prices explained

 ChatGPT Free

 Not only can you use ChatGPT for free, you can also use it without an account.
 Unsurprisingly, this service is limited in several ways.
 Some features and options are not available at all, while others only give you a taste of what is possible.
-Features like image generation or access to reasoning models is especially minimal.
+Features like image generation or access to advanced models is especially minimal.

 Note: It makes a difference whether you are logged in or not.
 One advantage of having an account is that you get a history of all your chats.
 You also need to be logged in to use custom GPTs, for example.